loopj/jquery-tokeninput/index.md

     ajax request.
 Note: JSONP is automatically enabled if we detect the search request is a cross-domain request. *default: false*.

+localDataMatcher
+:   A function that takes the property and the query and returns a boolean.
+    Use this function to allow custom matching logic, like case sensitivity, word boundary matching, etc.
+    *default: function(property, query) { return property.toLowerCase().indexOf(query.toLowerCase()) > -1; }*

 ### Pre-population Settings ###

 prePopulate